Keith Tauscher writes…

 Hi Keith

 I’ve got no beef with the scientific method, and I’m pretty sure I understand its point.
 But if we’ve learned anything about the reality of “the best current ideas,” isn’t it the fact that they often turn out to be profoundly flawed?
 Certainly, we have to act on what we believe to be true, but shouldn’t we assume those beliefs are destined to change over time?
-My post was not about the fallibility of 14939514_1322252291118244_7513185048279770302_oscience; it was about the current lack of humility in the species.
+My post was not about the fallibility of science; it was about the current lack of humility in the species.
 Consider:

 In the short history of humanity, NO generation has ever believed it was less enlightened than the one before it.
 This generation is no exception.
 But we forget, that once upon a time, the best minds on the planet told us the earth was flat.
 They told us that WE were the center of the universe.
 They told us that sick people could be cured by “blood-letting.”
 They told us that lead could be turned into gold.
 Just forty years ago, they told us we’d be entering another ice age by 2015.
 And We The People believed it, with the same sense of certainty we feel today about various other claims and predictions about all sorts of things.
 That feeling of certainty has been with us forever, in part I think, because uncertainty is so frightening.
 Thus, skeptics are now “deniers.”